 |

-Paying for a bank draft can be annoying, and the lack of ability to cancel can be nerve-wracking.
-But the convenience of being able to use multiple currencies and not having a dollar limit at all?
+Paying by bank draft can be annoying, and the inability to cancel can be nerve-wracking.
+But the convenience of using multiple currencies and not having a dollar limit at all?
 These factors can make it worth the risk, depending on the situation.

 Bank draft alternatives